 However, simple valuation ratios are not valid approximations for fundamental value gaps.
 That is because there is always a reason why these ratios are high or low.
 The point is to sort the right from the wrong reasons.
 In other words, judgment on whether valuation ratios are too high or too low depends completely on context.
 Moreover, because standard valuation ratios are so popular and easy to monitor they cannot, by themselves, offer much information advantage.
-Hence they cannot plausibly be a great source of investor value.
+Hence, without further analysis valuation ratios cannot plausibly be a great source of investor value.

 Popular areas of fundamental value research

 Most research of fundamental value in the macro space compares prices, yields or other valuation metrics with the relevant economic environment:

 - In the fixed income space longer-term yields can be decomposed into expected real rates, real term premia, expected inflation rates, and inflation risk premia (view post here).
 Fundamental value gaps can arise with respect to either of these components.
 Often the main challenge is to separate term premia from unbiased forward rate expectations.
 A simple practical approach is to adjust conventional yield curves for median error curves (view post here).
 A more advanced approach to estimating term premia is to enhance the classical affine (linear) term structure model can be enhanced by macroeconomic factors to capture the non-stationary of the long-term equilibrium yield and the cyclical fluctuations in yield slope and curvature (view post here).
 Inflation risk premia can be both positive and negative, depending on whether inflation is perceived to be negatively or positively correlated with equity returns and economic growth (view posts here and here).

 Overtime the character of a fixed income markets evolves in accordance with the economy’s key structural parameters, such as sovereign risk, inflation expectations and the central bank regime.
 Hence, models must consider time-varying parameters, time-varying volatility and even model uncertainty (view post here).